Phone Intelligence API Integration Guide

 VeriRoute Intel provides a RESTful API for phone intelligence.
 To get started:

-1. Sign up for free (10 lookups/month included)
+1. Sign up for free (free sandbox included)

 2. Get your API key from the dashboard